Jewish Military Museum

 Poster for Jewish Museum London exhibition, 'For King and Country' • Jewish Military Museum, AJEX

-The Jewish Military Museum is a collection and archive of material relating to the military history of Jews in British and commonwealth service.
-It is housed in the Jewish Museum, London and is funded by the Association of Jewish Ex-Servicemen Charitable Foundation.
+The Jewish Military Museum is a collection and archive of material relating to the military history of Jews in British and commonwealth service and is funded by the Association of Jewish Ex-Servicemen (AJEX) Charitable Foundation.

 Archive Description

-The archive consists of material concerning Jews in the military and the history of AJEX (Association of Jewish Ex-Servicemen), mostly drawn from UK and Commonwealth content, but also including some overseas records including those from Israel due to the historical overlap.
-In general it covers the role of Jewish men and women in British society and defence, and the collection includes records such as military and official documents, personal documents, written and recorded testimony.
-It also holds other artefacts including, photographs, uniforms, medals (including a Victoria Cross), memorial plaques, military items and personal objects.
+The paper archive consists of material concerning Jews in the military and the history of AJEX.
+It covers the role of Jewish men and women in British society and defence, and the collection includes records such as military and official documents, personal documents, written and recorded testimony.
+These are mostly drawn from UK and Commonwealth content but also includes some overseas records such as those from Israel.

 Access Information